DevExpress/devextreme-documentation/concepts/70 Data Binding/00 Specify a Data Source/20 Read-Only Data in JSON Format.md

 ---

 This configuration enables the widget to request data objects.
 To customize the request or process response data, use a [CustomStore](/api-reference/30%20Data%20Layer/CustomStore '/Documentation/ApiReference/Data_Layer/CustomStore/').
-Implement its [load](/api-reference/30%20Data%20Layer/CustomStore/1%20Configuration/load.md '/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#load') function and enable the raw [loadMode](/api-reference/30%20Data%20Layer/CustomStore/1%20Configuration/loadMode.md '/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#loadMode') (except in the **DataGrid**, **TreeList**, **PivotGrid**, and **Scheduler** widgets).
+Implement its [load](/api-reference/30%20Data%20Layer/CustomStore/1%20Configuration/load.md '/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#load') function and enable the raw [loadMode](/api-reference/30%20Data%20Layer/CustomStore/1%20Configuration/loadMode.md '/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#loadMode') (except in the **DataGrid**, **TreeList**, **PivotGrid**, and **Scheduler** widgets, in which this mode is already enabled).

 The following code shows a **CustomStore** configuration in which the **load** function sends custom parameters with the request: